behringer24/DCS-Industry/README.md

 industry.config.labsboost = 10
 industry.config.checkDeadGroupsTime = 300
 industry.config.respawnRetriesOnQueue = 2
+industry.config.winCountdownLength = 600
+industry.config.tickets = 100
 ```

+#### industry.config.startRessources
+how many tons of ressources does each coalition have right from the start of the mission.
+Has direct consequences how the mission continues after the first wave of spawned ai units have clashed.

 #### industry.config.factoryProduction
 How many ressources one factory produces each round/loop run.
 This is later increased by laboratories.
 This value is increased by 1 for all factories together (to avoid only 10th of increasement and add some variation to the numbers)